JetBrains/intellij-sdk-docs/topics/basics/getting_started/build_number_ranges.md

 Use this reference of build number ranges to specify the correct `since-build` and `until-build` values in your plugin descriptor.

-Setting the actual values in `plugin.xml` is usually managed by `patchPluginXml` Gradle task, see [Patching the Plugin Configuration File](gradle_guide.md#patching-the-plugin-configuration-file) for details.
+Setting the actual values in <path>plugin.xml</path> is usually managed by `patchPluginXml` Gradle task, see [Patching the Plugin Configuration File](gradle_guide.md#patching-the-plugin-configuration-file) for details.

  > Compatibility with the specified version range (and compatible products) must always be verified using [Plugin Verifier](api_changes_list.md#verifying-compatibility) to ensure binary compatibility.
  >